 1. Rich Source Of Antioxidants

 Star apples are rich in polyphenolic antioxidants like catechin, epicatechin, and quercetin (2).
-They also contain vitamin C, another powerful antioxidant.
+They also contain vitamin C, another powerful antioxidant that also helps in boosting immunity.
 Antioxidant-rich foods can reduce the damage caused by harmful free radicals and reduce inflammation.
 This reduces the risk of many diseases.

 2. May Protect Gut Health

 Star apples are effective against pathogens (bacteria and fungi) responsible for food poisoning, including species of Staphylococcus, Salmonella, Candida, and Penicillium.
 Thus, consuming them may help improve gut health and reduce the risk of intestinal infections (3).